-In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes," which simplifies the accounting for incomes taxes by removing certain exceptions to the general principles in Topic 740 and amending existing guidance to improve consistent application.
+In December 2019, the FASB issued ASU 2019-12, "Income Taxes ("Topic 740"): Simplifying the Accounting for Income Taxes," which simplifies the accounting for incomes taxes by removing certain exceptions to the general principles in Topic 740 and amending existing guidance to improve consistent application.
 This new standard is effective for our interim and annual periods beginning January 1, 2021 and earlier adoption is permitted.
 Most amendments within this standard are required to be applied on a prospective basis, while certain amendments must be applied on a retrospective or modified retrospective basis.
+We expect the adoption of the standard will change the methodology of how we allocate interim period tax expense throughout an annual period.
 We are currently evaluating the impact of the adoption of this standard on our condensed consolidated financial statements.